Governor’s Points of Light Awards

 Nevada’s Governor’s Points of Light Awards ceremony was inaugurated in October of 2001.
 Since that time, these awards have celebrated the extraordinary volunteer efforts of Nevadans across the state, highlighting regional impacts along with the private and public partnership across the nonprofit and corporate sector.

-The Governor’s Points of Light Award categories are:
+The 2018 Governor’s Points of Light Award recipients are:

 Unlike other volunteer recognition programs administered by Nevada Volunteers, the Governor’s Points of Light finalists are selected by a panel of judges.
 Finalists show achievement through voluntary service in the following areas: